 How do you guys deal with this change in the business, was it hard in the beginning?

-It’s hard for everybody and there’s a ton of our guests on the show that have experienced their economics shift underneath them and who are finding their way through it.
-However, it’s another thing if you are hot as hell, for example, Greg Wells who did The Greatest Showman soundtrack.
-People like him are in a totally different place than a guy who had a hit 6 years ago but is struggling to find something because they are not on the same radar anymore.
+It’s hard for everybody.
+There's a ton of our guests on the show that has experienced their economics shift underneath them.
+They are finding their way through it.
+However, it’s another thing if you are hot as hell, For example, Greg Wells who did The Greatest Showman soundtrack.
+People like him are in a totally different place than a guy who had a hit 6 years ago.

-Many people in this industry experience quiet times where not much work is coming in, is this something you have experienced and how do you deal with those situations?
+Many people in this industry experience quiet/slow times where not much work is coming in.
+Is this something you have experienced and how do you deal with those situations?

 Could you tell us what does the future of Pensado’s Place looks like?
 Any particular plans?

-For the show I want to have different segments, for example, having different correspondents from different parts of the world who could submit 2-3 minutes of audio stories of what's going on in their countries.
+For the show I want to have different segments.
+For example, having different correspondents from different parts of the world.
+They could submit 2-3 minutes of audio stories of what's going on in their countries.
 Also, to continue to push the audio guest envelope, for example, having people from audio in sports, medicine and forensics.
 Also, we are having someone from YouTube and spatial audio to talk about what goes on in their spaces.
 We are hoping that will continue making the audio journey interesting.

-We might not do the award show this year because we have some different people talking to us about that, however, I like to include a partner for the award show because it has become something that, for the creative community, took on much more importance quicker than I thought.
-But it’s super expensive and very hard to do, and it’s one of those things you have to say no to because it puts me in the hospital every year.
+We might not do the award show this year because we have some different people talking to us about that.
+However, I like to include a partner for the award show.
+It has become something that, for the creative community, took on much more importance than I thought.
+It’s super expensive and very hard to do.
+It’s one of those things you have to say no to because it puts me in the hospital every year.